trab-ml/nestjs/README.md

   - Controllers are responsible for handling incoming requests and returning responses to the client.
 - Providers
   - The main idea of a provider is that it can be injected as a dependency; this means objects can create various relationships with each other, and the function of "wiring up" these objects can largely be delegated to the Nest runtime system.
+- Modules
+  - A module is a class annotated with a @Module() decorator.
+The @Module() decorator provides metadata that Nest makes use of to organize the application structure.
+- Middleware
+  - Middleware is a function which is called before the route handler.
+Middleware functions have access to the request and response objects, and the next() middleware function in the application’s request-response cycle.
+The next middleware function is commonly denoted by a variable named next.
+  - Client Side --http request--> Middleware --> Route Handler (@RequestMapping)...
+- Exception filters
+  - Nest comes with a built-in exceptions layer which is responsible for processing all unhandled exceptions across an application.
+When an exception is not handled by your application code, it is caught by this layer, which then automatically sends an appropriate user-friendly response.
+- Pipes
+  - A pipe is a class annotated with the @Injectable() decorator, which implements the PipeTransform interface.

 - **TODO**
   - Providers